Persecution of Muslims in Myanmar: Human rights violations

-Despite Myanmar's commitment to some international conventions, its domestic laws severely oppresses various minority groups, especially the Rohingya.
-The 1982 Citizenship Law represents systemic discrimination at a policy level by the Government of Myanmar, which openly denies the Rohingya access to basic human rights such as, access to education, employment, marriage, reproduction and freedom of movement.
+Despite Myanmar's commitment to some international conventions, its domestic laws severely oppress various minority groups, especially the Rohingya.
+The 1982 Citizenship Law represents systemic discrimination at a policy level by the Government of Myanmar, which openly denies the Rohingya access to basic human rights such as access to education, employment, marriage, reproduction and freedom of movement.
 Rohingya people are also subjected to routine forced labour.
 Typically, a Rohingya man will have to give up one day a week to work on military or government projects, and one night for sentry duty.
 The Rohingya have also lost a lot of arable land, which has been confiscated by the military to give to Buddhist settlers from elsewhere in Myanmar.
 The movement of the Rohingya people are strictly limited to only a few surrounding areas and even so, a travel pass is required.
 If they travel without permission or overstay the time allowed on their travel pass, they are open to being prosecuted and may even receive jail sentences.
 Also, they will be denied entry back into their village and be forced to live away from their family.
-Even during emergencies, they have to apply for a travel pass, which represent a serious violation to the right of Freedom of movement.
+Even during emergencies, they have to apply for a travel pass, which represents a serious violation of the right of Freedom of movement.

 The quality of education and health care in the Rakhine State is undeveloped and inadequate, as compared to other parts of Myanmar.
 Despite this, the Rohingya severely lack basic access to these services and in addition, international humanitarian agencies are not allowed to train Muslim health workers.
 As a result, the standard of health is severely lacking and the illiteracy rate amongst the Rohingyas is high, estimated at 80%.

 There are growing concerns that a genocide is occurring against the Rohingya in Myanmar.
 Research done by scholars in Yale Law School found empirical evidence that the Rohingya have historically suffered serious and persistent human right abuses, and these actions have increased in frequency in recent years.
 Since 2012, living conditions and human rights abuses have worsened with reports of beheadings, stabbings, killings, beatings, mass arrests and villages and neighbourhoods being burned to the ground, however, there remains a lack of justice and accountability by the Government of Myanmar, thus representing failure of state protection.